energon-a-secas/enerbot-slack-bot/README.md

  * SLACK_API_TOKEN: it lets you connect the bot with de Slack space.
  * BOT_ADMINS: list of users that can access to features like 'enershut' or 'enersay'
  * BOT_CHANNELS: list of authorized channels where your bot can be consulted.
+ * SLACK_LOG_CHANNEL: this will be the channel where all your confidential (or mostly boring) logs ends up.
 ```
 export SLACK_API_TOKEN=YOUR-TOKEN-XX-XX-XXX
 export BOT_ADMINS=XXXXXX,XXXXXX,XXXXXX
 export BOT_CHANNELS=XXXXXX,XXXXXX,XXXXXX
+export SLACK_LOG_CHANNEL=XXXXXX
 ```

 This prevents people using your bot to access machines with your credentials, if you have the SSH Feature enabled.